Near-Optimal Stochastic Bin-Packing in Large Service Systems with Time-Varying Item Sizes: Introduction

-Since SBP in service systems typically considers an infinite time horizon and aims to model today's large-scale computing systems, the optimality gap of a policy is usually studied in the regime where the arrival rate/intensity of jobs becomes large.
-Let the total arrival rate of jobs scale linearly with a scaling factor $r$.
-Then the optimal value $\nact(\policy^*)$ can be shown to be $\Theta(r)$.
-Therefore, we say a policy is asymptotically optimal if its optimality gap is $o(r)$. \citet{Sto_13}, \citet{StoZho_13} proposed greedy policies that are asymptotically optimal, but the scheduler that executes these policies needs to know detailed state information, which is in a high-dimensional space. \citet{StoZho_15,StoZho_21} later developed policies that use much less state information and achieve $\Theta(r)$ (with arbitrarily small constant) and $o(r)$ optimality gaps, respectively.
+The optimality gap for SBP in service systems has been characterized in the line of work \cite{Sto_13,StoZho_13,StoZho_15,Sto_17,StoZho_21}.
+In particular, \citet{Sto_13}, \citet{StoZho_13} propose greedy policies that are asymptotically optimal, but the scheduler that executes these policies needs to know detailed state information, which is in a high-dimensional space. \citet{StoZho_15,StoZho_21} later develop policies that use much less state information and achieve $\Theta(r)$ (with an arbitrarily small constant) and $o(r)$ optimality gaps, respectively.